scoutforpets/objection-password/README.md

 Allows you to override the name of the field to be hashed.

 #### `rounds` (defaults to `12`)
-The number of number of Bcrypt rounds to use when hashing the data.
+The number of number of bcrypt rounds to use when hashing the data.